-- ◆ Maintains good relations with public. - Receives complaints from people, and responds immediately. - Conducts enquiries on the complaints and records them. - ◆ Helps people to live safely and follow the rules. - Safeguards child related issues and child protection agencies etc.
+- Maintains law and order. - Reduces crime rate. - Maintains good relations with public. - Receives complaints from people, and responds immediately. - Conducts enquiries on the complaints and records them. - Helps people to live safely and follow the rules. - ◆ Safeguards child related issues and child protection agencies etc.